Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: An EVM-native proof scheme

 \subsubsection{World state}

 \paragraph{Reads} Recall that the account object and its storage are both encoded as Merkle Patricia trees (MPTs).
-The \textit{account-read} proof attests to the consistency of the account state $\worldState[a]$ associated with address $a$, as read by an instruction.
+The \textit{account-read} proof authenticates the account state $\worldState[a]$ associated with address $a$, as read by an instruction.
 The MPT proof can be used to compute and verify the root as well as provide information corresponding to each account field (\accNonce, \accBalance, \storageRoot, \codeHash).

-Likewise, the \textit{storage-read} proof attests to the consistency of a value read from a storage slot in the MPT with root $\worldState[a]_s$ (assuming the consistency of $\worldState[a]$), as read by an instruction.
+Likewise, the \textit{storage-read} proof authenticates a value read from a storage slot in the MPT with root $\worldState[a]_s$ (assuming the consistency of $\worldState[a]$), as read by an instruction.
 It includes the content of the storage slot, with its MPT proof.

-The \textit{code} proof similarly attests to the consistency of a contiguous sequence of instructions in an account's bytecode.
+The \textit{code} proof similarly authenticates a contiguous sequence of instructions in an account's bytecode.
 Similarly as in the case of the opcode proof, the code proof naively consists of the entire bytecode.
 The verifier can verify the consistency of the bytecode by computing the code hash from the code proof and comparing it to the code hash stored in the contract account.

 \paragraph{Writes} A nice property of MPT proofs is that it allows the verifier to perform a single write (including update, insertion, and deletion) on the proven path and recalculate the trie root after the write.
 This is possible because the MPT proof simply comprises all the relevant trie nodes along the proven path.
 Therefore, the verifier can derive the trie root after the account write with a \textit{account-read} proof and the updated account, which is essentially the \textit{account-write} proof.
 Similarly, the \textit{storage-write} proof includes a storage-read proof for the content during initial state $\worldState$, the new content to be written to the storage slot, and an account-read proof of the account where the storage belongs.